 PaintBlazer was created for people like me who actually paint houses for a living.
 It was made using the best ideas from existing tools, building upon the roller, sprayer, wireless technology and good old fashion ingenuity.

-The Jet Roller atomizes the paint at 2,000-3,000 PSI, whereas PaintBlazer sprays at low pressure-high volume, so there's no atomization, and the PSI is less than a tenth the PSI of an airless sprayer, which means no overspray, less pressure, no bounce back, less costly and it's much safer.
+It sprays at low pressure-high volume, so there's no atomization, and the PSI is only a fraction the PSI of an airless sprayer, which means no overspray, less pressure, no bounce back, less costly and it's much safer.